Presentation layer: multimodal, voice, and video services

 1. What the LLM Provider SPI covers

 Section titled “1.
 What the LLM Provider SPI covers”Astrocyte needs complete() (chat-style messages → text) and embed() (texts → vectors) for the built-in pipeline and policies.
-Adapters such as astrocyte-litellm (and openai with a custom api_base) route those calls to direct vendor SDKs, multi-provider gateways (LiteLLM, Portkey, OpenRouter, cloud routers, …), or any OpenAI-compatible HTTP surface your deployment standardizes on.
+Adapters such as astrocyte-llm-litellm (and the built-in openai provider with a custom base_url) route those calls to direct vendor SDKs, multi-provider gateways (LiteLLM, Portkey, OpenRouter, cloud routers, …), or any OpenAI-compatible HTTP surface your deployment standardizes on.

 That scope does not include: